OutSystems/AzureARMTemplates/README.md

 **Notes:**

 - You have an optional parameter for the OutSystems environment private key.
-This can be usefull if you want to connect the VM to an existing OutSystems environment database (environment clone).
+Usefull if you want to connect the VM to an existing OutSystems environment database (environment clone).

 ### 2. Lifetime Environment

-Same as the previous template but this time for the Lifetime environment.
+Same as the previous template but for a Lifetime environment.

 [![Lifetime](http://azuredeploy.net/deploybutton.png)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FOutSystems%2FAzureARMTemplates%2Fdev%2FLifetime.json)